cutypie2351/Anti-Debugger-Attach/README.md

 ## Features
 - Anti Debugging – blocks debuggers from attaching.
 - Process Protection - A child process that protect the parent process.
+- Notes of every part in the code to understand it better.

 ## How It Works
 - Main process starts and creates a child process